The Mosquito: Awards

-The Mosquito won the satirical Ig Nobel for "Peace" in 2006.
+The Mosquito won the satirical Ig Nobel for "peace" in 2006.
 The Ig Nobels celebrate the quirkier side of serious scientific endeavour, honouring "achievements that first make people laugh, and then make them think".

 Health effects

-The German Federal Institute for Occupational Safety and Health stated in a report on The Mosquito, entitled "Use of ultrasonic noise channels not entirely safe":
+The German Federal Institute for Occupational Safety and Health stated in a report on The Mosquito, entitled Use of ultrasonic noise channels not entirely safe:

 In a United Kingdom survey of the relevant studies of adults exposed to high frequency sound in an occupational context for the Health and Safety Executive (HSE) in 2001, it was concluded that the studies were inadequate to establish guidelines for safe exposure.
 The Mosquito's manufacturer relies on these inconclusive adult studies to justify the safety of the device.

-The National Autistic Society said in 2008 that it was "extremely concerned" about possible harmful effects of the devices upon people with autism.
-Since autism can cause auditory hypersensitivity, individuals with this disability can have more intense reactions to this sound, especially if they are also under 25.
+The National Autistic Society said in 2008 that it was "extremely concerned" about possible harmful effects of the devices upon autistic people.
+Since autism can cause auditory hypersensitivity, autistic individuals with can have more intense reactions to this sound, especially if they are also under 25.
 Since autism can also affect communication skills, some individuals may not be able to communicate their discomfort to caregivers.
-A supermarket in Longridge, England, removed a mosquito device in 2008 after a campaign by a 19-year-old Paul Brookfield, who has autism.
+A supermarket in Longridge, England, removed a mosquito device in 2008 after a campaign by a 19-year-old Paul Brookfield, who is autistic.
 Brookfield stated that the device was causing him pain due to his hypersensitivity.

 Other disabilities and conditions may be exacerbated by the device.
 In March 2009, a child who had recently undergone ear surgery reported that the device set off her tinnitus, causing significant pain.